INTERNET BANKING SERVICES AGREEMENT AND DISCLOSURE STATEMENT

 6. The date you want the payment to be debited from your account.
 If the date you want the payment to be debited from your account is not a business day, your account will be debited on the next business day.

 9.4 Limitations and Prohibitions on Bill Payments.
-Both Consumer and Business clients will be limited to a maximum daily bill payment amount determined by the Bank.
-Ordinarily, the Bill Payment Service cannot be used to make tax payments, court-ordered payments or payments to payees outside of the United States.
+Consumer clients will be limited to a maximum daily bill payment amount determined by the Bank.
+Ordinarily, the Bill Paying Service cannot be used to make tax payments, court-ordered payments or payments to payees outside of the United States.

 9.5 Scheduling Payments.
 When scheduling payments, you should first determine whether the payment would be made by paper draft or by, “electronic” means as indicated on the Payee List.